-Students will be able to change option subjects up until 1st November.
-Students can only change into a course if the Subject Leader agrees that it is feasible for the student to catch up on the work missed and that it fits into the timetable alongside other option subjects.
+Students will be able to change option subjects up until Monday 3rd November.
+Students can only change into a course if the Subject Leader agrees that it is feasible for the student to catch up on the work missed, there is space in the class and that it fits into the timetable alongside other option subjects.
 Requests should be made to the Year Leader who will then process the request and notify their parents of the decision.
 Students who change course must catch up the work within the timeframe set by the Subject Leader.